UlrikDaae/Ulrik-Daae/README.md

 - During my work with my Master's thesis I started to love the nuances and possibilities of data, the vizualisations you create with it, and the impact that can come from it.

 - Because of this newfound passion I changed my trajectory towards working with data analysis in the second half of 2022 with a Google Data Analyst certification.
-Since completing this in November, I have started another class in SQL, and finished multiple three individual courses in R. Now I'm working primarily with Python programming.
+Since completing this in November I have started multiple other classes, working primarily with SQL and R.

 ### ☀️ My personality
 - I am a positive and outgoing person with loads of enthusiasm.

-- I'm a structured person with regards to my work and my life in general.
+- I'm structured and systematic.

 - I like solving big and small problems alike (_especially those that require finicky work in Excel or R_) both alone and in cooperation with other people.